 Perfecting Your Unbuttoned Look

 Some guys prefer to wear the collar button and the top placket button unbuttoned, but find that this shows just a bit more chest than they are comfortable with.
-Switching to Raise 1/2″ or Raise 1″ raises the 2nd button placement by the same amount, which reduces the amount of chest that will show.
+Switching to Raised 1/2″ or Raised 1″ raises the 2nd button placement by the same amount, which reduces the amount of chest that will show.
 This can help with hiding chest hair or a v-neck undershirt’s visibility.
 The images below illustrate how raising the top button can allow the second button to better cover your chest hair or v-neck undershirt.